 Centers / Cooperatives

-Aspen and Larch Genetics Project and Cooperative
+Aspen and Larch Genetics Project

 In response to widespread landscape change, members of the College of Architecture and Landscape Architecture (now College of Design) and the College of Natural Resources (now CFANS), both at the University of Minnesota, created the Center for Changing Landscapes (CCL).
 The Center links innovative landscape planning and design with technical expertise in natural resource management and geospatial analysis and modeling.
 The goal of the Center is to address issues of sustainability for changing rural, urban, and urbanizing landscapes, within and beyond the University of Minnesota.
 To do so, the Center uses remote sensing, geographic information systems, modeling for predicting landscape change, and landscape and urban design-focused approaches to generate alternative design scenarios at various landscape levels including regional, subregional, district, neighborhood, and site levels.
 Mae Davenport directs efforts of this Center for the College of Food, Agricultural and Natural Resource Sciences.